-Since our establishment in 1999, we've proudly provided a DVD rentals by mail service, featuring a carefully curated library of around 60,000 titles.
-Our diverse range, covering both classic and modern films along with TV series, has reached customers all over the U.S. We're thrilled to launch a new version of CAFEDVD on Septermber 29 2023 to expand our service and offering.
+Since 1999, we've proudly offered DVD rentals by mail, with a curated library of about 60,000 titles.
+Our diverse range of films and TV series has reached customers across the U.S. We're excited to launch a new version of CAFEDVD to expand our services.
+Please visit our new site!

 Home | Cart | My Account | My Wish List | Help